Initiative seeks to help solve Kentucky homicide cases - NewsBreak

 Initiative seeks to help solve Kentucky homicide cases

-LEXINGTON, KY (AP) – Officials say Bluegrass Crime Stoppers is partnering with the Lexington Police Department on an initiative that aims to help solve some homicide cases in central Kentucky.
+LEXINGTON, Ky.
+(AP) — Bluegrass Crime Stoppers is partnering with the Lexington Police Department on an initiative that aims to help solve some homicide cases in central Kentucky, officials said.

-Police said in a statement that Bluegrass Crime Stoppers has committed $10,000 over the next three months to unsolved homicides from 2022 in Lexington.WHERE IS MARSHA?
-Podcast examines Morgantown cold case
+Bluegrass Crime Stoppers has committed $10,000 over the next three months to unsolved homicides from 2022 in Lexington, police detective Anthony Delimpo said in a statement.

-The statement says any tip that leads to an arrest and closure of a 2022 homicide case will receive $2,500.
-Katina May is chair of the Bluegrass Crime Stoppers board.
+Any tip that leads to an arrest and closure of a 2022 homicide case will receive $2,500, the statement said.

-May says officials hope an increase in reward money will bring more people forward with information.Copyright 2022 Nexstar Media Inc. All rights reserved.
-This material may not be published, broadcast, rewritten, or redistributed.
+“We hope this increase in reward money will encourage those with information to come forward and help provide closure to the victims and their families,” said Katina May, Bluegrass Crime Stoppers Board Chair.

 Comments / 0